Dashavatar (2025 film): Theatrical

 The film was theatrically released on 12 September 2025.
 The premiere event was attended by several notable personalities including Aaditya Thackeray, which gained media attention.
+The film was released in twenty cities across the United States and in Australia, making it the first Marathi film to have a theatrical release in Australia.

-Dashavatar was earlier scheduled to release in Malayalam on 21 November 2025, but it will now release on 12 December 2025.
+Dashavatar was earlier scheduled to release in Malayalam on 21 November 2025, but it was released on 12 December 2025.

 Home media

-The film was released on 14 November 2025 on ZEE5.
+The film was digitally released on 14 November 2025 on ZEE5.

 Reception

 Critical reception

 Dashavatar received mixed-to-positive reviews from critics.
 Critics praised the film's cultural authenticity, performances and visuals, while pointing to pacing issues and a less impactful second half.

-Kalpeshraj Kubal of Maharashtra Times rated the film 4 out of 5 stars, praising its breathtaking cinematography of Konkan’s landscapes and the blend of traditional and modern music.
-Mihir Bhanage of The Times of India rated the film 3 out of 5, describing it as a "visual spectacle" that effectively captures Konkan’s scenic beauty, theatre traditions and spiritual beliefs.
+Kalpeshraj Kubal of Maharashtra Times rated the film 4 out of 5 stars, praising its breathtaking cinematography of Konkan's landscapes and the blend of traditional and modern music.
+Mihir Bhanage of The Times of India rated the film 3 out of 5, describing it as a "visual spectacle" that effectively captures Konkan's scenic beauty, theatre traditions and spiritual beliefs.

-Lokmat offered a more mixed take, acknowledging the film’s effective use of local dialect, costumes, music and traditions while pointing out its occasional melodramatic tone and uneven pacing.
-A review in Sakal commended Subodh Khanolkar’s direction for blending Dashavtari folk theatre with contemporary concerns.
+Lokmat offered a more mixed take, acknowledging the film's effective use of local dialect, costumes, music and traditions while pointing out its occasional melodramatic tone and uneven pacing.
+A review in Sakal commended Subodh Khanolkar's direction for blending Dashavtari folk theatre with contemporary concerns.
 He described first half as "gripping and engaging," and noted that the second half lost some narrative grip, leading to slight disappointment.
+Reshma Raikwar of Loksatta wrote "The film's pace changes drastically between the two halves, shifting from a realistic narrative to a more fantasy-driven one."

 Amol Karhadkar of The Hindu noted that Dashavatar shows how a story grounded in local culture can speak to universal human emotions.
-Anupama Gunde of Pudhari highlighted the film's environmental messaging, noting how it connects Konkan’s threatened ecology with the personal struggles of its protagonist.
+Anupama Gunde of Pudhari highlighted the film's environmental messaging, noting how it connects Konkan's threatened ecology with the personal struggles of its protagonist.

 Box office

 On its opening day, the film collected ₹65 lakh.
 Over the first three days, it grossed more than ₹5.22 crore, marking the biggest opening weekend for a Marathi film in 2025.
 The film grossed ₹9.25–12 crore in its opening week.
-It collected 15.85 by the second weekend.
+It collected ₹15.85 crore by the second weekend.

 It collected ₹21.3 crore in its second week, and by the end of the fourth week, its worldwide gross reached ₹26.43 crore.
 The film earned ₹27.94 crore in thirty nine days.